hbctraining/Investigating-chromatin-biology-ChIPseq/lessons/troubleshooting_chipseq_partI.md

 ### Qualitative assessment of enriched regions
 At this point, if you have a reasonable number of peaks and you observe a good amount of concordance between replicates - the next step is evaluating the enriched regions.
 You can do this with a simple site-based inspection (i.e use a genome viewer to look for enrichment profiles fo specific target genes), or use profile plots for a genome-wide assessment.

-* Evaluate enrichment within specific genomic regions/features, and within known artifact regions
+* Evaluate enrichment within specific genomic regions/features
 * Compare and contrast the profiles with what you anticipate for the binding profile
 * Compare and contrast the profiles with publicly available datasets